International Student Services

 I have some academic problems.
 How do I get help?

-Get help as soon as you begin to think you might need it.
-You can receive tutoring free of charge in most subjects at the Nicastro Learning Center.
+You can receive free tutoring at the one of the Learning Centers.
 See your professors during their posted office hours for advice and assistance.
-Get help early; don’t wait until late in the semester.

 How do I get credit for my knowledge of world languages, previous learning, or life experience?